labinthewild/LITW-study-templates/README.md

 ```
 npm run build
 ```
-In a separate shell, again navigate to the `litw-template-package/template` directory, and install dependencies for the API:
+In a separate shell, again navigate to the `litw-template-package/template` directory, and install dependencies for the API and start its server:
 ```
 npm run build-api
 ```